digital-skills-for-researchers/coursebook/modules/programming/index.md

 ## Hacky Hour | Project Data Analysis

-This Hacky Hour should be used to start writing programms that will help you analyse the data from your course project.
+This Hacky Hour should be used to start writing programs that will help you analyse the data from your course project.

 **Resources**